IGMAR THOMAS

 -Arts Journal

-Thomas has directed ensembles and played stages at Carnegie Hall, the Kennedy Center, Radio City Music Hall, Lincoln Center, NBA All Star Weekend, Newport Jazz Festival, Hollywood Bowl, and The Apollo Theater.
-Some notable international venues include The Royal Albert Hall, North Sea Jazz Festival, and Montreux Jazz Festival, Glastonbury Festival.
+Thomas has directed ensembles and played stages at Carnegie Hall, the Kennedy Center, Radio City Music Hall, Lincoln Center, NBA All-Star Weekend, Newport Jazz Festival, Hollywood Bowl, and The Apollo Theater.
+Some notable international venues include The Royal Albert Hall, North Sea Jazz Festival, Montreux Jazz Festival, and Glastonbury Festival.

 A rebel preservationist, Thomas’ approach to upholding tradition typically involves breaking all of the rules.
 Not content with trading in nostalgia to make purists comfortable, he is given to penning virtuosic compositions that mirror the growling, split-tone statements and transcendent language of his trumpet in performance.
-Thomas is a living distillation of myriad influences with the chops to to reimagine timeless compositions for present-day audiences, and the fearlessness necessary to shape the sound of the future.
+Thomas is a living distillation of myriad influences with the chops to reimagine timeless compositions for present-day audiences and the fearlessness necessary to shape the sound of the future.

-I think it’s most important for people to take from me the unbounded creativity and the idea that there is another way.
+“I think it’s most important for people to take from me the unbounded creativity and the idea that there is another way.
 There is no wrong or right.
 There is quality and not quality.
-Just to be open minded about music.
-It doesn’t have to be straight ahead jazz or straight hip-hop or just one aspect of any other style.
+Just to be open-minded about music.
+It doesn’t have to be straight-ahead jazz or straight hip-hop or just one aspect of any other style.
 I hope people take from my approach the courage to exercise openness.
 I feel like I am coming into my own purpose –– I’m living.
 A lot of the things I was raised with, taught, or experienced, I feel like they’re coming together.
 I’m into other sounds and styles musically.
 I’m excited about those things –– rhythmically and in the phrasing –– that I would do differently and experiment with as I move forward.
 I have to be adamant about how that happens and what it ultimately looks like.
 I want to be explicit about the music that I create and participate in spreading, which is Black Music.
-The music comes directly from our lived experience and the rhythm encoded and passed down for millennia in African DNA.“ - Igmar Thomas
+The music comes directly from our lived experience and the rhythm encoded and passed down for millennia in African DNA.” - Igmar Thomas

 Poster artwork by Roland LeFox